 Equity Example

-Accessibility helps us provide equitable access and experiences, thus helping students succeed in your course.
-Different students need different things to succeed, so we provide multiple means and let them choose what they need to pass your course.
+Digital accessibility helps us provide equitable access and experiences, thus helping students succeed in your course.

 Why is accessibility important?